 - Find out about local programs and services.

-- Receive help in your preferred language through our bilingual staff or translation service, which accommodates more than 200 languages.
+- Receive help in your preferred language through our bilingual staff or interpreter service, which accommodates more than 200 languages.

 Our professional staff has the knowledge to address a variety of topics:

 - Memory loss, dementia and Alzheimer’s disease.

-- Medication and treatment options that may help with cognitive and behavioral symptoms for a time.
+- Medication and treatment options that may delay clinical decline or help temporarily address symptoms for some people.

 - Tips for providing quality care.